How to Write a Personal Statement for Law School: Tips and Examples

 Develop the Body Paragraphs

 Writing a law school personal statement depends greatly on the body paragraphs.
-Delve into your experiences and motivations as much as possible.
+Develop your experiences and motivations with specific detail.

 • Provide Examples: Use concrete examples to illustrate your points and make your statement more convincing.